 The walk leads down through conifer forests, following the upper reaches of the Pho Chhu river.
 The trail then climbs over a ridge and drops to the village of Woche at 3940m (13,000 ft).
 The trek has now entered the Lunana region.
 We often continue on about an hour past Woche to a spectacular campsite below the Keche La pass.

 The trail climbs gradually following the main source of the Pho Chhu to Chozo village.
-At the small Chozo Dzong there are some lay monks.
-Above Chozo the valley opens as we approach Thanza village near the foot of 7100m Zogophu Gamp, which is also know as Table Mountain.
+At the small Chozo Dzong, there are some lay monks.
+Above Chozo, the valley opens as we approach Thanza village near the foot of 7100m Zogophu Gamp, which is also known as Table Mountain.
 We camp at Thanza, 4080m (13,300 ft).

 The trail has a series of gradual ups and downs between the snow-capped peaks and across the Loju La pass at 4940m (16,300 ft) before descending to camp at Jichu Dramo at 4880m (16,000 ft).

 Day 26 : Jichu Dramo to Chukarpo: Distance: 18km - 6 to 7 hours::

 We start with a hard climb to Rinchen Zoe La pass at 5290m (17,350 ft), the highest on the trek.
 It is then all downhill to Chukarpo, which is just above the tree line at 4950m (16335 ft).